 Electricity

-Repair category 1
+Repair category 2

-Notes It should be appreciated that only the most recently constructed or re-wired properties will have installations that fully comply with present day regulations.
+Notes The system appears of mixed design.
+It must be appreciated that only the most recently constructed or rewired properties will have installations that fully comply with present day regulations.
+Copies of any associated documentation relating to the installation should be obtained prior to purchase.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
+This should be regarded as a routine safety and maintenance check.